-Lecture meetings are usually held at 7:30 on the 1st Thursday of the month at the Charing Cross Centre, St John Maddermarket, Norwich, when an invited speaker addresses the Society on a topic of mutual interest.
+Lecture meetings are usually held at 7:30 on the 1st Thursday of the month in Norwich.
+When an invited speaker addresses the Society on a topic of mutual interest.
 We are informal and have a coffee and chat afterwards.